image-charts/documentation/docs/reference/chart-axis.md

 ```

-!!! info "Enterprise+ subscribers - **upcoming on January 15th, 2020**"
+!!! info "Enterprise+ subscribers - **upcoming on January 21th, 2020**"
     This example shows a line chart with an x-axis, a y-axis, a top axis (t), and a right axis (r).
-Because no labels are specified, the chart defaults to a range of 0 to 100 for all axes.
+Because no labels are specified, the chart defaults to a range based on the dataset for all axes.
 Note that by default, the top and bottom axes don't show tick marks by the labels.

     [![chart url multiple axis](https://image-charts.com/chart?chco=76A4FB&chd=s%3AcEAELFJHHHKUju9uuXUc&chls=2.0&chs=700x125&cht=lc&chxt=x%2Cy%2Ct%2Cr&icac=fgribreau&icretina=1&ichm=d31843a681fe882531e763d2ada25b595c6e83a5d8ddf8f607617c106d3ca3ce)](https://editor.image-charts.com/chart?chco=76A4FB&chd=s%3AcEAELFJHHHKUju9uuXUc&chls=2.0&chs=700x125&cht=lc&chxt=x%2Cy%2Ct%2Cr&icac=fgribreau&icretina=1&ichm=d31843a681fe882531e763d2ada25b595c6e83a5d8ddf8f607617c106d3ca3ce)